 Please note that the deadline for CEU IAS Core Fellowship and Thyssen Fellowship applications for the academic year 2015/16 has passed; the new calls for AY 2016/17 will be published here around the end of August 2015.
 Applicants for the 2015/16 fellowships have been notified of the result.

-The deadline for the Global Challenges Fellowship Program applications has passed; applicants will be notified of the result by the end of April 2015.
+The deadline for the Global Challenges Fellowship Program applications has passed; applicants have been notified of the result.

 Call currently open: